11 Need to Pick a Drone?

 Looking to get started with drones and don’t want to spend a lot of money?
 Try these lower cost, easy to use options:

-Mini 4 - The DJI Mini series are great, affordable and high-quality small drones.
+Mini 4 Pro - The DJI Mini series are great, affordable and high-quality small drones.
 At only 249g, they pack a lot a capability into a tiny platform.
 It’s great as a flight trainer and good enough for some media use.
 The current model is the Mini 4 Pro, and the older Mini 3 and Mini 3 Pro models.
 For the ultimate portability, we recommend the versions with the controllers with the built-in screen (DJI RC/DJI RC 2)

 11.2 Drones for Multimedia